franswaharold/TurtleGold/README.md

 If you want to use clang, ensure you set the environment variables `CC` and `CXX`.
 See the ubuntu instructions for an example.

-- `git clone -b master --single-branch https://github.com/rogerrobers/dero-gold-coin`
+- `git clone -b master --single-branch https://github.com/derogold/derogold`
-- `cd dero-gold-coin`
+- `cd derogold`
 - `mkdir build`
 - `cd build`
 - `cmake ..`